petrovicstefanrs/30_seconds_of_knowledge/src/assets/snippets/ruby/adding_uniq_values_to_an_array.md

 ### Adding uniq values to an array

 Let's say we wanna add a new element to an array but we want to make sure to keep each element uniq.
-One way to achive this would be:
+One way to achieve this would be:

 ```bash
 irb> alphabet = ['a','b','c']